AndyIbanez/andyibanez-com/content/posts/understanding-async-await-in-swift.md

 * **Note**: *Unfortunately `Task.sleep` appears to crash as of Xcode 13 Beta 1. `await Task.sleep(2 * 1_000_000_000) `.*

+One final important note about `await`: It's not guaranteed that the same thread that executed the code above it is the same one that will execute the code below it (commonly called the *continuation*).
+This has important implications when dealing with UI.
+If you use `await` in a context that needs the main thread such as a ViewController, make sure you mark the functions with `await` with the `@MainActor` attribute, or add the attribute to the entire class declaration.

 ## "Bridging" between the sync and async worlds with async{}

 Earlier we mentioned that `async {}` is used to create a "bridge" between sync and async code.
 To better illustrate this, consider the following code: